 Beta-2 agonist medications are used in combination with anticholinergics for a combined increased efficacy over monotherapy of either alone.
 Ipratropium bromide/albuterol is a common combination medication example of this strategy.
 Simultaneous administration of both an anticholinergic and a beta-2 agonist produces a greater bronchodilation effect than either drug is capable of achieving as monotherapy.

 Inhaled corticosteroids are typically either once or twice daily inhaled medicines and include beclomethasone, budesonide nebules, flunisolide, fluticasone, and mometasone.
-These medications function to decrease the inflammatory response of an overactive immune system and effectively decrease the airways hyperresponsiveness by inhibiting the production and release of chemotactic mediators and epithelial adhesion molecules necessary for extravasation of immune cells into the airways.
+These medications function to decrease the inflammatory response of an overactive immune system and effectively decrease the airway's hyperresponsiveness by inhibiting the production and release of chemotactic mediators and epithelial adhesion molecules necessary for the extravasation of immune cells into the airways.
 Furthermore, they function to decrease the survivability of inflammatory cells such as eosinophils, T lymphocytes, mast cells, and dendritic cells within the airways.
 Corticosteroids induce these effects on responsive cells by activating glucocorticoid receptors either directly or indirectly to regulate the transcription of specific target gene sequences in the nucleus of a cell.
-These modulations of transcription of DNA leads to a suppression of inflammation by increasing the synthesis of anti-inflammatory proteins annexin-1, secretory leukoprotease inhibitor, and interleukin-10.
-Dosages can vary from minimal as a monotherapy to very-high in combination therapy with either beta-2 agonists or anticholinergics.
+These modulations of transcription of DNA lead to suppression of inflammation by increasing the synthesis of anti-inflammatory proteins annexin-1, secretory leukoprotease inhibitor, and interleukin-10.
+Dosages can vary from minimal as a monotherapy to very high in combination therapy with either beta-2 agonists or anticholinergics.
 Common combination therapy medicines include fluticasone and salmeterol, budesonide and formoterol, mometasone and formoterol, and fluticasone and vilanterol.
 The goal of therapy is to achieve symptom relief with the smallest titration of a dose that is effective.
 As a result, dosing is based on clinical judgment of response, and if a patient has a good response, an attempt to reduce dosage to the lowest clinically efficacious dose should be made.
-Monotherapy with a corticosteroid is preferred to combination therapy with a beta-2 agonist because corticosteroids offer control of the underlying inflammatory pathology, thus reducing recurrence of exacerbations; whereas, beta agonists provide symptomatic relief of asthma.
-If control is possible with monotherapy, this gives better long term outcomes, has less potential side effects, and reduced cost of medication long term.
+Monotherapy with a corticosteroid is preferred to combination therapy with a beta-2 agonist because corticosteroids offer control of the underlying inflammatory pathology, thus reducing recurrence of exacerbations; whereas, beta-agonists provide symptomatic relief of asthma.
+If control is possible with monotherapy, this gives better long-term outcomes, has fewer potential side effects, and reduced the cost of medication long term.

 Side effects that may occur with the use of inhaled corticosteroids include nasopharyngitis, headache, bronchitis, sinusitis, influenza, pharyngitis, respiratory tract infection, oropharyngeal pain, toothache, back pain, viral gastroenteritis, abdominal pain, cough, oropharyngeal candidiasis, dysphonia, oral candidiasis, procedural pain, rhinitis, and throat irritation.